msuliq/omniauth_oidc/README.md

 Using these two configurations, you can ensure that when a user logs out from your application, they are also logged out from the OIDC provider, providing a seamless logout across multiple services.

-This works by calling `other_phase` on every request in your application, which checks if the requested URL matches the defined `logout_path`.
-If it does, meaning that the current user has requested to log out from your application, `other_phase` redirects to the `end_session_endpoin`t to terminate the user's session with the OIDC provider if such a session exists.
-Then it returns back to your application and concludes the request to end the session.
+This works by calling `other_phase` on every controller request in your application.
+The method checks if the requested URL matches the defined `logout_path`.
+If it does (i.e. current user has requested to log out from your application) `other_phase` performs a redirect to the `end_session_endpoint` to terminate the user's session with the OIDC provider and then it returns back to your application and concludes the request to end the current user's session.

 For additional details please refer to the [OIDC specification](https://openid.net/specs/openid-connect-session-1_0-17.html#:~:text=%C2%A0TOC-,5.%C2%A0%20RP%2DInitiated%20Logout,-An%20RP%20can).